 I love how they started the show with the song Vogue by Madonna.
 I haven’t heard it in years and now it’s stuck in my head.
 “Vogue… Vogue..”, oh okay, let’s continue with this post.
 Haha.

 The best part for the Rockin Ever After production I would say is that of the Little Mermaid.
-Ariel not only skated beautifully, she did an acrobatic act on mid air without harness and just hanging on a rope.
+Ariel not only skated beautifully, but she also did an acrobatic act on mid-air without a harness and just hanging on a rope.
 She made it looked effortless.
 It was amazing.

 My daughter danced through the whole Disney on Ice Dare to Dream show last year and never sat down.
 This year, she got all shy but eventually danced after the intermission.

 The show opened at 730PM, intermission at 820.
 Back at 835 then ended at 930PM.
 There was never a dull moment so it didn’t really feel like it was 2 hours long.

 The Disney on Ice production is different every year.
 We saw last year’s Disney on Ice show and though this year’s Rockin Ever After Show had Rapunzel too.
 The choreography and the way it was presented was different while maintaining the storyline of course.
 Don’t we just love those floating lanterns?
 Well they have it in the show.
 And as always, it’s magical!

 I said I was the chaperone.
 But actually, I was wearing the gold Mickey Mouse crown on me with blue tainted lips from the cotton candy and had a rad time myself.
 Disney on Ice like any of the Disney theme parks never fails to impress anyone, young and the not so young…ahem.

 If you’ve never seen Disney on Ice.
 They’re still showing til’ Sunday in Long Beach Arena.
 It’s a must see every year.
 And hopefully, they’ll integrate Disney’s Frozen next year.
 Because that movie, it’s music and Olaf the snowman… What can I say… The best Disney movie in my book!